hotdoc/hotdoc/documentation/markdown_files/features.markdown

   documentation-related tasks, ranging from retrieving the raw docstring for a given symbol, to showing a live preview during editing of any documentation snippet.

-> See [the bootstraped documentation](users.markdown#hotdocs-own-bootstrapped-documentation) to get a first taste of the API.